Mokkapps/vuejsnation-2023-lightning-talk-polite-popup-nuxt-3-slides/slides.md

 <v-click>

-We programmed a simple polite popup in Nuxt 3 💪🏻
+We implemented the main logic for a polite popup in Nuxt 3 💪🏻

 </v-click>